Wednesday, April 14, 2010

 Finally a solution

 This problem has plagued photographers for as long as lawyers and photographers have co-existed, but now there’s a great solution – Easy Release.
-If you have an iPhone, then you don’t go any place without that thing, so having a program that can conjure up a release on the fly is a godsend!
+If you have an iOS or Android device, then you probably don’t go any place without that thing, so having a program that can conjure up a release on the fly is a godsend!
 Of course, when I first heard about it I immediately thought:

 1. Yeah, but the contracts must suck